A visa is required. We can assist in processing this document.

 Present your Passport and the Document we provide upon entry to destination country

 Learn More: Group eVisa

-Since 2016, certain nationalities can apply for a Chinese visa directly online. iVisa is one of the few authorized companies that can handle this new China Group eVisa, which is different from the traditional 10-year Chinese visa.
+Since 2016, certain nationalities can apply for a Chinese visa directly online. iVisa is one of the few authorized companies authorized to handle this new China Group eVisa, which is different from the traditional 10-year Chinese visa.
 The Group eVisa is only issued to tourist groups with 2 or more members who must travel together in China.
 It is issued for single entry only and it is valid for 30 days after arrival.
-However, it is obligatory that the entry to China is within 15 days from the issue date of the visa or it will expire automatically.
+Note that your entry into China must be within 15 days from the issue date of the visa or it will expire automatically.
 The China Group eVisa is issued on a separate sheet instead of visa sticker on the individual passport, so you'll need to print it out and bring a copy with you.

-You only need to fill out our online form and we will do the rest.
-You don't need to send off your passport to any embassy as we only require a digital copy.
-Once your visa is issued by the Government of China, we will FedEx the actual visa to your home 15 days before your departure.
+Simply fill out our online form and we will do the rest.
+You don't need to send off your passport to any embassy since we just require a digital copy.
+Once your visa is issued by the Government of China, we will FedEx the actual visa to your home address at least 15 days before your departure.
 Travelers must bring the document we FedEx along with their passports to enter China.
 This visa is authorized by the Ministry of Public Safety of the People’s Republic of China.